dev-ai-lab/aws-architect/README.md

 ![aws-rds-proxy.png](media/serverless/aws-rds-proxy.png)

-- RDS - Invoking Lambda vs Event Notification
+#### RDS activities and lambda - Invoking Lambda vs Event Notification
-  - **Invoking Lambda:**
+- Invoking Lambda:
   - Trigger Lambda functions from within the database.
   - Used to process or react to actual data inside the DB (e.g., on insert/update).
   - Works with RDS for PostgreSQL and Aurora MySQL.
   - Requires network access from DB to Lambda (via public IP, NAT Gateway, or VPC endpoint).
   - The DB must have IAM and Lambda permissions set.
   - Must allow outbound traffic to your Lambda function from within your DB instance (Public, NAT GW,VPC Endpoints)

 ![rds-invoking-lambda.png](media/serverless/rds-invoking-lambda.png)

-- **Event Notification:**
+- Event Notification:
   - Sends alerts about database lifecycle events, such as instance creation, deletion, start, stop, failover, and other state changes
   - Does not include any actual database data.
   - Can notify via SNS or EventBridge.